Is it OK to Mow with Frost?

 Depending on the climate where you live and the species of your grass, the growth of your grass will either significantly slow down or go into dormancy during the cold winter months.
 You should never mow your lawn when temperatures are below freezing point or consistently below 40 degrees Fahrenheit.

 To protect your grass, mow your lawn in warmer conditions.
-It’s best to wait until temperatures remain steady at above 40 degrees for about 7 days or more.
+It’s best to wait until temperatures remain steady above 40 degrees for about 7 days or more.